timescale/docs/api/job_history.md

 The `timescaledb_information.job_history` informational view is defined on top of the `_timescaledb_internal.bgw_job_stat_history` table in the internal schema.
-To prevent this table from growing too large, a system background job `Job History Log Retention Policy [3]` is enabled by default, with this configuration:
+To prevent this table from growing too large, the
+`Job History Log Retention Policy [3]` is enabled by default, with this configuration: